-No notes or resources are allowed during the exam, though a help page for regular expressions will be displayed during the midterm.
+No notes or resources are allowed during the exam.
+A help page for regular expressions will be displayed.

 The exam has eight questions worth 20-30 points each and totalling 200 points.
 You have 90 minutes to complete the exam.
 Try not to spend more than 10 minutes on any single question before beginning the others.